 - Sand that main board until it is silky smooth.

-- Use a slat from the second board as a front panel, and also raise the front of your board up towards you.
+- Use a slat from the second board as a front panel, and to also raise the front of your board up towards you.
 You should be able to use the nails already provided by IKEA.

 - Mount your pedals and use the gaps between the slats to route your cables.